 After experiencing alcohol addiction, you already know what a life of struggle and “mediocrity at best” feels like.
 Now you are released from that.
 Revel in that freedom.
 Give yourself permission to enjoy and savor each moment with no regrets, and without constantly looking back.

-Personally, I like to take a moment each day to remind myself that my “monster” is dead, and that I am free.
+Personally, I like to take a moment each day to remind myself that my “monster” is dead and that I am free.
 That small act puts such a big smile on my face that, honestly, little else matters.
 Every morning that I wake up and remain alcohol-free by choice is another day of clarity, joy, and health that I never take for granted.

 Life is beautiful when you are present in your mind, grateful in your heart, and always looking forward—not back.
-It can be easy to blame yourself for the years lost, but believe me—as you move forward into a newer, healthier you, those regrets often disappear.
+It can be easy to blame yourself for the years lost but believe me—as you move forward into a newer, healthier you, those regrets often disappear.
 Life is meant to be lived in the present, and if you’ve overcome your addiction, you’ve regained the gift of the now.
 Enjoy it to its fullest!

-*If you are in the beginning of your recovery journey, then please read this article with hope in your heart.
+*If you are at the beginning of your recovery journey, then please read this article with hope in your heart.
 Things can and will get better.
 Commit to your recovery program, and know that you will get your life back very soon.

 Claudia Christian is a successful film and television actress.
-She is also founder of the C Three Foundation, and a passionate advocate for the Sinclair Method to treat alcohol dependence.
+She is also the founder of the C Three Foundation, and a passionate advocate for the Sinclair Method to treat alcohol dependence.
 Christian is currently a member of Ria Health‘s Advisory Board.